 Focusing is done manually via the focus setting ring.
-The joystick can be used as needed to do an AF metering (in Isla mode).
+The joystick can be used as needed to do an AF metering (in Internet).

-• Autofocus can be overridden manually at any time by turning the focus setting ring, while pressing and holding the shutter button at the first pressure point.
+• Autofocus can be overridden manually at any time by turning the focus ring, while pressing and holding the shutter button at the first pressure point.
 The set focus will remain unchanged until the shutter button is released.

 AUTOFOCUS MODES

-The following AF modes are available: AFs, AFc and intelligent AF.
+The following AF modes are available: AFS, AFS and Intelligent AF.
 The currently selected AF mode is shown in the header line.

 Factory setting: Intelligent AF